 Can I bring a bicycle to campus?

 Yes.
 Students bringing bicycles to school are required to register them, free of charge, with Campus Safety.
-Students are responsible for providing their own bike lock.
+Students are responsible for providing their own bike lock and are reminded that they should always lock their bike.
 There are a number of bicycle sheds and "ribbon" bike racks located throughout the campus.